Skip to main content

 Historical classifications may not always follow this coding system in full, such as micro-organisms and enzymes.
 These old classifications will be updated to a current category/functional group and a new code assigned when they are re-authorised.

-• Application for re-authorisation submitted – existing feed additives prior to 2005 which are undergoing evaluation and remain permitted on the GB market (Re-authorisations defined in Article 10).
+Article 10 feed additive Existing feed additives prior to 2005 which are undergoing evaluation and remain permitted on the GB market (Re-authorisations defined in Article 10 1831/2003).
+Re-evaluation application was received by the specified deadline.

 • feed additive composition